zblago/EF6TempTableKit/README.md

 - EF6TempTableKit.Test.Web.Temp

 ## Final word
 You might find this library useful for you.
-However, this libarary is not tested for insert, delete and update scenarios.
+However, this library is not tested for insert, delete and update scenarios.
 It's on you to test whether it works or not.

 ## Authors